One of the most important departments within the KARI Foundation is the KARI Clinic.

 Whilst our core business is to provide therapeutic assessment and intervention, we do offer a raft of other services and programs including:

-Run in partnership with South West Sydney Local Health District (SWSLHD) and FaCs, our multidisciplinary clinic ensures all children entering our care have their needs comprehensively assessed as soon as possible.
-The partnership provides paediatric, physiotherapy, occupational therapy and speech pathology support.
+Run in partnership with the South West Sydney Local Health District (SWSLHD), our multidisciplinary clinic ensures all children entering our Permanency Support Program have their needs comprehensively assessed as soon as possible.
+The partnership provides paediatric, physiotherapy, occupational therapy, and speech pathology support.

 Transition to School Program

 This 10-week program is designed to increase our children’s language and literacy skills in preparation for kindergarten.
 Each child is monitored and assessed to ensure they achieve outstanding results.
 This program indicates significant improvements in a child’s receptive and expressive language, phonological awareness skills, knowledge of book and print concepts, fine motor skills, visual and perceptual motor skills, self- help skills, pencil and scissor skills and listening skills.

 Run every term on a weekly basis, playgroup is designed to ensure our clinicians are interacting with the children, while also developing a range of their skills including communication, fine motor, visual motor, literacy, play and social skills.

 KARI Clinic and the South Western Sydney Local Health District have formed a partnership to ensure children and young people identified have access to oral health assessments.